pgimalac/pyptx-templar/README.md

 *If you want to be able to use links, bytes or anything other than a local path, feel free to open a PR.*

+The shape which contained the placeholder is removed, whether the image exists or not.

+Contrarily to textual placeholders, image placeholders are searched at the TextFrame level (so an image placeholder can be spread across paragraphs), the reason is that the placeholder won't be replaced by anything, it will be deleted as well as its container, and an image be added at the same position, so we don't really care about boundaries nor style.

+#### Alignment
 The shape containing the placeholder is used to position the image, in particular the image will be inside the square defined by the text frame.
 Modifiers are a list of characters which define how the image will be aligned within:
 - `r`: align the image to the right
 - `l`: align the image to the left